Logistic regression: Analyzing binary outcomes

 We offer $25 graduate student and multiple workshop discounts.
 Find out about our discounts here.

 Time permitting, Dr. Porter will also answer questions about participants’ specific research projects.
 Participants can ask questions via chat, microphone, or telephone.
 In order to allow sufficient time for questions, the number of workshop participants is limited to 30.

 The target audience is researchers who are familiar with multiple regression but are not familiar with logistic regression, and wish to begin using it in their research (or those researchers looking for a quick refresher).
 This is an applied course, so no advanced math skills are required; however, you should understand how to interpret a multiple regression coefficient.
 Software demonstrations will use Stata, but output from SAS and SPSS will be included and reviewed so that participants can understand and interpret logistic regression models estimated using these software.

-If you are interested in propensity score matching, this is an excellent workshop to attend prior to our matching workshop.
+If you are interested in propensity score analysis, this is an excellent workshop to attend prior to our matching workshop.